cablehead/stacks/README.md

 - Ability to order a Stack

 - Rework data store to allow for different Stacks to have the same name
+    - Want to be able to rename Stacks
     - Bonus: use a backwards compatible serialization format
 - Add a fork action for stacks